Get even more great free content!

 - Internet access to view the Disinformation Nation website and search for ads

 - Gauge what students know about propaganda and tell them they’re going to be exploring a complex topic.
-Explain that even experts don’t all agree on exactly how propaganda should be defined, but that there are some characteristics that all propaganda has in common.
+Explain that even experts don’t all agree on a definition of propaganda, but that there are some characteristics that all propaganda have in common.

 - Give students 10 minutes to explore the “How It Works” section of Disinformation Nation.
 To access this page, click on Propaganda in the main menu at the top of the homepage, then click on the “How It Works” drop-down option.
 Tell them to pay special attention to the definition of propaganda at the top of the page and to the section on propaganda versus advertising.

 - Tell students that they’re going to explore how advertisers borrow from propaganda techniques and see if they can find any ads that they believe fit the definition of propaganda.
-(Note: As election season ramps up, you may choose to do this activity using political ads.)
+(Note: DUring election season, you may choose to do this activity using political ads.)